 i.
 This was a long trip – up to about 1,500 miles (2,400 kilometers).
 She probably came as part of a trade delegation (1 Kings 10:2-5), but there is no doubt that she was highly motivated to see Solomon and his kingdom.

 b.
-To test him with hard questions: Because Solomon was internationally famous for his wisdom, the Queen of Sheba came to test this great wisdom.
+To test Solomon with hard questions: Because Solomon was internationally famous for his wisdom, the queen of Sheba came to test this great wisdom.

 c.
 Having a very great retinue: This queen traveled in the manner of queens – with a large royal procession, heavily laden with gifts and goods for trade.

-c.
-When she came to Solomon, she spoke with him about all that was in her heart: Solomon’s kingdom was famous not only for its material prosperity, but also for his great wisdom.
-The Queen of Sheba had great – and seemingly difficult – questions, and Solomon answered all her questions.
+d.
+When she came to Solomon, she spoke with him about all that was in her heart: Solomon’s kingdom was famous not only for its material prosperity but also for his great wisdom.
+The queen of Sheba had great, and seemingly difficult, questions and Solomon answered all her questions.

 ii.
 “Bring your hard questions to Christ; He is greater than Solomon.”
 (Meyer)

 d.
-When the queen of Sheba had seen all the wisdom of Solomon, the house that he had built, the food on his table… there was no more spirit in her: This Queen was obviously familiar with the world of royal splendor and luxury.
+When the queen of Sheba had seen the wisdom of Solomon, the house that he had built, the food on his table…there was no more spirit in her: This queen was obviously familiar with the world of royal splendor and luxury.
 Yet she was completely overwhelmed by the wisdom of Solomon and the glory of his kingdom.

 i.
 “What happened to the queen of Sheba is a natural and not an uncommon effect which will be produced in a delicate sensible mind at the sight of rare and extraordinary productions of art.”
 (Clarke)